7 science-backed benefits of taking a cold shower

 Where to start

-Ready to take the plunge yourself?
+Ready to take the plunge and experience the health benefits of cold showers for yourself?
 Luckily you don’t have to head for the sea or take an ice bath to reap the benefits, as a shower that’s 21℃ or cooler is quite adequate.
 Start gradually by taking a warm to cold shower, alternating to cold for just a few seconds.
 Keep your breathing steady and, as you get used to the feeling (which isn’t pleasant at first!), you can gradually increase your time in the cold water.

 Cold Showers FAQs